-03.8 Reactive Vendor Inspection.
+03.28 Reactive Vendor Inspection.
 Inspections performed for the purpose of obtaining additional information and/or verifying adequate corrective actions on reported problems or deficiencies involving vendor supplied products or services.
 Reactive inspections are typically performed in response to a specific problem identified by any group within the NRC (e.g., including headquarters, the regional offices), or in response to allegations or other identified problems (e.g., 10 CFR Part 21 or 10 CFR 50.55(e) reports) from outside sources.

+03.29 Record.
+Any written, electronic, or photographic record under legal NRC control that documents the policy or activities of the NRC or an NRC licensee (see also the definition of Record in 10 CFR Part 9).

+03.30 Regulatory Commitment.
+An explicit statement to take a specific action agreed to or volunteered by a licensee, where the statement has been submitted in writing on the docket to the NRC.
+This may include a commitment in the licensee’s application, a response to a Notice of Violation, etc.

+03.31 Requirement.
+A legally binding obligation such as a statute, regulation, license condition, technical specification, or order.

-03. Routine Vendor Inspection. to verify effective implementation of a facility’s QA program used to furnish basic components to the nuclear industry.
+03.32 Routine Vendor Inspection.
+An inspection performed to verify the vendor documented QA program is in conformance with 10 CFR Part 50, Appendix B, and other applicable requirements, and to verify effective implementation of a facility’s QA program used to furnish basic components to the nuclear industry.

+03.33 Team inspection.
+An inspection with two or more inspectors.

-03. Unannounced Inspection.
+03.34 Unannounced Inspection.
 The vendor or any member of the vendor organization is not notified by the inspector or any member of the NRC staff until the inspector arrives at the vendor's facility or at the site where the inspection is to be conducted.

-03. Unresolved Item.
+03.35 Unresolved Item (URI).
+An issue about which more information is required to determine if it is acceptable, if it is a finding, or if it constitutes a deviation or violation.
+Such a matter may require additional information from the vendor or cannot be resolved without additional guidance, clarification, or interpretation of the existing guidance.

-03. Vendor.
-For the purposes of this manual chapter, any company or organization that provides such as material, equipment, components, or services to be used in an NRC-licensed facility or activity.
-In certain cases the vendor may be an NRC licensee (e.g., a nuclear fuel fabricator) or the product may have NRC certificates (e.g., a transportation cask).03.
-Violation.
+03.36 Vendor.
+For the purposes of this manual chapter, any company or organization that provides basic components such as material, equipment, components, or services to a vendor, licensee, or applicant to be used in an NRC-licensed facility or activity.
+In certain cases the vendor may be an NRC licensee (e.g., a nuclear fuel fabricator) or the product may have NRC certificates (e.g., a transportation cask).
+Vendors may include suppliers of basic components or third party commercial grade dedicating entities.

+03.37 Violation.
 For the purposes of this manual chapter, the failure to comply with any portion of a legally binding regulatory requirement, such as a statute, regulation, order, license condition, or technical specification.

+03.38 Willfulness.
+An attitude towards noncompliance with requirements that ranges from careless disregard to a deliberate intent to violate or falsify.

 2507-04 RESPONSIBILITIES AND AUTHORITIES